Roller Hockey Asia Cup

 The Roller Hockey Asian Championship is a roller hockey competition with the national teams of Asian countries that happens every two years.
 It is organized by CARS, Confederation of Asia Roller Sports.

-The last Tournament happening was the 15th Asian Roller hockey Championship in Hefei, China.
+The last Tournament happening was the 20th Asian Roller hockey Championship in Jeonju, South Korea.

 Results

 Men

 (1) Roller hockey was not contested at the 5th Asian Figure Skating Championships in 1993.

 (2) The 13th Asian Figure Skating Championships were held in Dalian in late 2009, although the roller hockey competitions were postponed until early January 2010.
 The CARS subsequently decided that the championships would henceforth be held in even-numbered years, so the 14th Championship was held in Kaohsiung at the end of that same year.
 For this reason, two Asian Figure Skating Championships were held in 2010.

 (3) The city of Macau was a colony of Portugal until December 20, 1999, after which it became a Special Administrative Region of the People's Republic of China.
 Despite this, it has always maintained its own national teams in several sports.